ipython/ipython/docs/source/config/details.rst

       WinXP/2k command prompt works perfectly.

-IPython uses colors for various groups of things that may be controlled by different configuration options: prompts, tracebacks, as you type in the terminal and the object introspection system which passes large sets of data through a pager.
+IPython uses colors for various groups of things that may be controlled by different configuration options: prompts, tracebacks, "as you type" in the terminal, and the object introspection system which passes large sets of data through a pager.
 There are various way to change the colors.

 We can distinguish the coloration into 2 main categories:

-- The one that affect only the terminal client.
+- The one that affects only the terminal client.
-- The ones that also affect client connected through the Jupyter protocol.
+- The ones that also affect clients connected through the Jupyter protocol.

-Traceback, debugger, and pager are highlighted kernel-side so fall into the second category, for historical reasons they are often governed by a ``colors`` attribute or configuration option that can take one of 3 case insensitive values: ``NoColors``, ``Linux`` and ``LightBG``.
+Traceback, debugger, and pager are highlighted kernel-side so they fall into the second category.
+For historical reasons they are often governed by a ``colors`` attribute or configuration option that can take one of 3 case insensitive values: ``NoColors``, ``Linux`` and ``LightBG``.

 Colors that affect only the terminal client are governed mainly by ``TerminalInteractiveShell.highlight_style`` taking the name of a ``Pygments`` style.

 As of IPython 5.0 the color configuration works as follows:

-  - by default, ``TerminalInteractiveShell.highlight_style`` is set to ``legacy`` which **try to** emulate the colors of IPython pre 5.0, and respect the ``.color`` configuration option.
+  - by default, ``TerminalInteractiveShell.highlight_style`` is set to ``legacy`` which **trys to** emulate the colors of IPython pre 5.0 and respect the ``.color`` configuration option.
-    The emulation is approximative as the current version of Pygments (2.1) does only support extended ANSI escape sequence, hence the theme cannot adapt to your terminal custom mapping if you have one.
+    The emulation is an approximation of the current version of Pygments (2.1) and only supports extended ANSI escape sequence, hence the theme cannot adapt to your terminal custom mapping if you have one.